 Our water system serves apx.
 160 people through 42 service connections.
 The Kitchawan Water District purchases all of its water from the New Castle Water System, which in turn, depends upon the New York City Aqueduct and Reservoir Systems for its entire raw water supply.
 New Castle's primary water source is the Catskill Aqueduct System fed by the Ashokan Reservoir, and its secondary source is the New Croton Aqueduct fed by the Croton Reservoir System.
 The New Castle water System prefers the Catskill Supply for two reasons: the water quality is better and it is less costly to get it to the Millwood Water Treatment Plant.
+During 2022, the New Castle Water System used water from the New Croton Aqueduct for 9 days.
 The water is treated using coagulation, flocculation, dissolved air floatation, ozone, and chlorination.

-The NYS DOH has evaluated the susceptibility of water supplies statewide to potential contamination under the Source Water Assessment Program (SWAP), and their findings are summarized in the paragraph(s) below.
+The NYS DOH has evaluated the susceptibility of water supplies statewide to potential contamination under the Source Water Assessment Program (SWAP), and their findings are summarized in the paragraph (s) below.
 It is important to stress that these assessments were created using available information and only estimate the potential for source water contamination.
 Elevated susceptibility ratings do not mean that source water contamination has or will occur for our water system.
 The Millwood Water Treatment Plant provides regular monitoring of the water as it leaves the treatment plant to ensure that the water delivered to the Kitchawan Water District meets all applicable standards.